...

 Navigating local fencing regulations is key to a smooth, successful project.
 Understanding the rules upfront can save you time, money, and potential headaches.
 This section focuses on Anaheim, California, but remember to check your specific city or county ordinances for details.

-Height Restrictions and Permits
+Height Restrictions and Permitting

 Before you picture that perfect white picket fence, find out how high you can build.
 In Anaheim, height restrictions vary depending on the fence type and location.
 For example, decorative open-work metal fences (like wrought iron) might be allowed up to six feet high, as long as the solid parts make up less than 20% of the total area.
 This balances privacy with maintaining an open feel.
 You can explore Anaheim’s municipal code for specifics on fence height.